Keep in Touch

 January 2015

-Building materials and water tanks have been purchased and will be delivered to the village as soon as engineers from the Fiji Military Forces are available to help village residents with construction.
-A date has not been set, but the engineers expect to finish their current project (building a primary school in another village) sometime in March 2015 and then begin work in Nanuca.
+Building materials and water tanks have been purchased and will be delivered to the village as soon as engineers from the Fiji Military Forces are available to help with construction.
+The engineers expect to finish their current project (building a school in another village) in March 2015 and then begin work in Nanuca.

 Read more